rafal-r/airr-react/README.md

 Airr library provides easy to implement app views life-cycles methods.
 When you are dealing with mobile app development you have to deal with many tasks before or after certain view is activated and animated into the screen.

-Like Reacts `componentDidMount` method, Airr provides self explanatory methods that can be used by Components that are or act like (use composition) of `AirrView` and `AirrScene` components.
+Like Reacts `componentDidMount` method, Airr provides self explanatory methods that can be used by Components that extends `ViewWrapper` and `SceneWrapper` components.
 These methods are:

 *   `viewBeforeActivation`
 *   `viewAfterActivation`